coxandrew/rtracker/notes/notes.md

 X * Restrict to project
 X * Get project id from command line
 X * Don't import duplicate JIRA stories

-* Parse config.yml to get JIRA and Pivotal credentials
+X * Parse config.yml to get JIRA and Pivotal credentials

+* Rename pivotaltracker executable to rtracker
 * Parse XML from file to get list of stories
 * Parse JSON for each story
 * Get XML from JIRA